What is ACH Payment Processing and How Does it Work?

 You may not realize it, but many types of electronic payments can be made, and you’ve probably already performed (or accepted) plenty.
 The different types of ACH transfers include:

-• Paying bills electronically out of a checking account
+• Paying bills electronically out of a checking account or savings account

 • Direct payment via ACH transactions